Build an ISO Hybrid Live Image

 --target-dir /tmp/myimage

-The resulting image is saved in the folder /tmp/myimage and can be tested with QEMU:
+The resulting image is saved in /tmp/myimage, and the image can

 $ sudo qemu -cdrom \